 Buyers and sellers are always desperate for good quality information.

-Around 2012 I started taking these 'tips' articles and loading them onto a blog.
+Around 2012 I started loading these 'tips' articles onto a blog.
 That's when the penny dropped.
 Owners want to do as much research as possible before they pick up the phone and call an agent.
 So I created a site where they could read articles that helped them make better buying and selling decisions.
 When it came time to sell, who else were they going to call?

 "But I suck at writing!"
 I hear you say.